LCWRA FAQs

 When will I start getting the extra money?

-Usually, you’ll start getting the extra amount after three full assessment periods (roughly three months) from when you told the DWP about your condition and sent in medical evidence.
+Usually, you’ll start getting the extra amount after three full assessment periods (roughly three months) from when you told the DWP about your condition and submitted medical evidence.
 The good news is you’ll get back pay to cover that waiting time.

 What if I think I’ve missed out on back pay?